 - Equipment for the research project

 Rights to research results and existing knowledge

 The research project will provide new research data and research results (often referred to as the ”foreground knowledge”), which may be of interest to the research project participants and others.
 Any rights which participants may thus obtain should always be clarified in advance.

-If the research project relates to inventions or creations that may get patent or utility model protection, this should be considered further.
-See also Who owns the research.
+If the research project relates to inventions or creations that may receive patent or utility model protection, this should be given considered.
+See also: Who owns the research?

 Research project participants typically make their knowledge available to the research project.
 Any rights to existing knowledge (often referred to as ”background knowledge”) should be determined.